Footprint (company)

 Footprint is a materials science organization that engineers fiber-based packaging in an effort to address the environmental crisis of plastic pollution.
 Its plant-based fiber alternatives to plastic are made from sources like double-lined kraft.
 These can be compostable, biodegradable, and recyclable.
-Footprint's operations are based in the United States, Europe and Mexico.
+Footprint operates in the United States, Europe and Mexico.

 History

 Footprint was founded by Troy Swope, a former engineer at Intel, who became an "accidental environmentalist."
 Swope saw that outgassing was damaging Intel's products and thought that plastic food packaging might have the same issue outgassing on food.
 Troy and Footprint co-founder Yoke Chung founded Footprint in 2014.

 As of 2020, Footprint has factories in the United States and Mexicali, Mexico, with around 1,500 employees.
 Its main base is in Gilbert, Arizona, which houses a 135,000 square foot complex.

 In 2021, Footprint was named a CNBC Disruptor 50 company.

 In December 2021, Footprint and Gores Holdings VIII, Inc. announced a merger acquisition that will result in Footprint becoming a publicly listed company.
-It is expected to list on NASDAQ under the ticker symbol “FOOT.”
+It is expected to list on NASDAQ under the ticker symbol "FOOT."
 The following September saw its valuation cut as part of an amended merger deal, but with an upsized investment, following delays in its public listing due to macroeconomic environment.

-In 2021, Footprint founders Troy Swope and Yoke Chung were named to Newsweek’s list of America’s Greatest Disruptors: Planet Protectors.
+In 2021, Footprint founders Troy Swope and Yoke Chung were named to Newsweek's list of America's Greatest Disruptors: Planet Protectors.